jhammon88219/Anvil/README.md

 **The basemap is local and fully yours.** Instead of a tile service, Anvil reads one offline PMTiles archive with style JSON you control, so a cartography change is a file edit and panning costs nothing.
 Five styles ship with the app, and a single-state or CONUS isolation mode masks everything else away for a clean view.
+If you'd rather not host tens of gigabytes, those same five styles will render from an online tile source instead — they're tied to the Protomaps *schema*, not to the file, so it's one setting and the map looks identical either way; offline stays the default.
 It's a Windows desktop app (WinUI 3, packaged MSIX) in active development, with the UI mid-rebuild — several capabilities live in the view models ahead of the controls that expose them.
 **Not for operational use;** rely on official NWS products for any safety-of-life decision.

 ## Run it